melezhik/swat/README.md

 # Swat settings

+## Environmental variables

-One may set a proper envrionment variables to redefine swat settings:
+One may set a proper envrionment variables to define swat settings:

 - clear_cache - set to 1 if you need to clear swt cache ( barely need ), default value is 0
 - debug - set to 1 if you want to see some debug information in output, default value is 0
 - curl_params - additional curl parameters to add to http requests, default value is ""

-    # example of swat settings
-    # sets http headers
-    curl_params="-H 'Conent-Type: text/html'"

 - curl_connect_timeout - see curl documentation
 - curl_max_time - see curl documentation

+## Project.ini file

-Swat also checks files named project.ini in every directory and if exists apply settings from it.
+Swat also checks files named project.ini in _every project directory_ and if exists apply settings from there.
 Project.ini file should be bash file with swat variables definitions:

     # the content of project.ini file: